MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/get-assessmnt-secure-cfg.md

 [!include[Microsoft Defender for Endpoint API URIs for US Government](../../includes/microsoft-defender-api-usgov.md)]

 [!include[Improve request performance](../../includes/improve-request-performance.md)]
+>
+>
+Returns all of the configurations and their status, on a per-device basis.

 There are different API calls to get different types of data.
 Since the amount of data can be very large, there are two ways it can be retrieved:

-- Full export: The API will pull all data in your organization as a Json response.
+- Full export Odata: The API will pull all data in your organization as a Json response.
 This method is best for _small organizations with less than 100K devices_.
 The response is paginated, so you can use the \@odata.nextLink field from the response to fetch the next results.

 - Full export via files: The API will pull all data in your organization as download files.
-This method is best for _big organizations with more than 100K devices_.
+This method is best for _large organizations with more than 100K devices_.
 The response contains URLs to download all the data from Azure storage.

->[!Note]
+The API enables you to download all of your data from Azure Storage as follows: The API method will pull all of the data in your organization as download files.

->The data collected is a snapshot of the current state, and does not contains historic data.
+The data that is collected is a snapshot of the current state, and does not contains historic data.
 In order to collect historic data, customers need to keep the data in their own data storages.

+> [!Note]
+>
+> Unless indicated otherwise, all assessment methods listed are _full export_ and _by device_ (also referred to as _per device_).

-## 1. Full export secure configuration assessment
+## 1. Export secure configuration assessment (OData)

 ### 1.1 API method description

-Returns  an entry for every unique combination of DeviceId, ConfigurationId.
-The API response contains the Secure Configuration Assessment on your exposed devices.
-This table also includes operating system information.

 This API response contains the Secure Configuration Assessment on your exposed devices, and returns an entry for every unique combination of DeviceId, ConfigurationId.
 This table also includes operating system information.

-This API solution will pull all of the data in your organization as a Json response, and contains the requisite data for devices in your organization.
-This method is best for small organizations with less than 100K devices.
-The response is paginated, so you can use the \@odata.nextLink field from the response to fetch the next results.
-You can retrieve the data as follows:

-- Call the API to get a list of download URLs with all of your organization data.

-- Download all of the files using the download URLs and process the data as you like.

 #### 1.1.1 Limitations